 To recognize, encourage and stimulate outstanding reporting directly to the public, which materially increases the public's knowledge and understanding of chemistry, chemical engineering, and related fields.
 Work may have been disseminated through the press, radio, television, films, the lecture platform, books, or pamphlets for the lay public.
 Applications must include formal nomination and optional support forms, publications and patent list, and biographical sketch or curriculum vitae.
 Winner receives $5,000, a medallion with a presentation box, and a certificate.
 Up to $2,500 for travel expenses to the meeting at which the award will be presented will be reimbursed.
 The medallion will be presented during the award address.

 Deadline: Nov 1, 2023

 GRID-Arendal Investigative Environmental Journalism Grants

-GRID-Arendal (a UNEP partner) is offering six grants of NOK 20,000 (~US$1888) in 2023 for experienced environmental investigative journalists, staff or freelance, working globally on the issues of organized environmental crime.
+GRID-Arendal (a UNEP partner) is offering six grants of NOK 20,000 (~US$1800) in 2024 for experienced environmental investigative journalists, staff or freelance, working globally on the issues of organized environmental crime in developing countries.

 Helen Bernstein Book Award for Excellence in Journalism

 Awarded by the New York Public Library to the author(s) of outstanding, full-length books resulting from print, broadcast, or electronic journalism that impacts public consciousness and policy around an important current issue.
 Winner receives a $15,000 prize.
 Book must be scheduled for original publication between January 1 and December 31.
 Books may be nominated by publishers, agents, or journalists and must be accompanied by the nomination form available online.
 Books may not be nominated by their authors.